MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 4. On the **User Personalization Card** page, edit the fields as necessary.

 ## To export user-created profiles
 You can export profiles that have been changed either by you or by users, as indicated by **(User-created)** in the **Source** field.
 The profile is exported to a zip file containing .al files that can be reused to develop extensions.
-For more information, see [Using Client to Create Profiles](/dynamics365/business-central/dev-itpro/developer/devenv-design-profiles-using-clients).
+For more information, see [Using the Client to Create Profiles and Page Customizations](/dynamics365/business-central/dev-itpro/developer/devenv-design-profiles-using-client).

 * On the **Profiles (Roles)** page, choose the **Export User-Created Profiles** action.